CiscoDevNet/terraform-provider-aci/README.md

 <strong>NOTE:</strong> Currently only resource properties supports the reflecting manual changes made in CISCO ACI.
 Manual changes to relationship is not taken care by the provider.

+#### Using the converter

+The aci_converter.go is a tool that can be used to convert the Terraform configuration to an ACI payload.

+1. Navigate to the converter directory
+2. Create configuration in main.tf
+3. Run `go run converter.go`
+4. The ACI payload for the Terraform Plan will be written to payload.json